moliver28/research-handbook/content/handbook/security/security-operations/threat-intelligence/_index.md

 Flash Reports use [this template](https://gitlab.com/gitlab-com/gl-security/security-operations/threat-intelligence-public/resources/threat-intelligence-templates/-/blob/main/.gitlab/issue_templates/flash_report.md?ref_type=heads).

-### Threat Briefings
+#### Threat Briefings

 Threat Briefings offer regular, high-level updates on the evolving threat landscape.
 They highlight the most relevant trends, actors, and campaigns that could affect GitLab in coming weeks or months.

 These reports help team members stay informed, vigilant, and prepared.

-Threat Briefings will specify whether or not action is required and will always answer the following questions:

-- How is this relevant to GitLab?
-- How well is GitLab prepared to deal with this threat today?
-- What steps is GitLab taking to better handle this threat?
+Recommendations links to Threat Briefings are not as time-sensitive as those from a Flash Report.
+They are leveraged for activities like:

+- Product roadmap and prioritization
+- Standard iterations to security controls and detection capabilities
+- Training on security awareness and job-specific skills
+- Purchasing decisions and vendor evaluations

 Threat Briefings use [this template](https://gitlab.com/gitlab-com/gl-security/security-operations/threat-intelligence-public/resources/threat-intelligence-templates/-/blob/main/.gitlab/issue_templates/threat_briefing.md?ref_type=heads).